Advert

 The Western Cape Government has applied to rezone and redevelop the 13-hectare, publicly owned Oude Molen Precinct in Pinelands.

-The current proposal intends to replace a long-established, low-density green space with a high-density, five-storey mixed-use development.
-This plan introduces roughly 1,364 residential units, nearly 19,000 square metres of commercial office space, and extensive retail facilities.
+The current proposal intends to replace a long-established, low-density green space with a high-density, eight-storey mixed-use development introducing roughly 1,364 residential units, extensive commercial office spaces, and retail infrastructure.

 click the link for more info, or scroll down to have your say